Fritschek/Fritschek.github.io/_posts/2025-05-05-mutual-info.md

 Mutual information (MI) plays a central role in information theory, communication theory and modern representation learning.
-Recent advances in neural networks, and the easier realisation of variational results for practical applications led to a rejuvenation of old representations of Kullback-Leibler divergence, i.e., the Donsker-Varadhan (DV) based lower bound, which was investigated in MINE [^Belghazi18].
+Recent advances in neural networks, and the easier realisation of variational results for practical applications led to a rejuvenation of old representations of Kullback-Leibler divergence, i.e., the Donsker-Varadhan (DV) based lower bound, which was investigated in MINE (Mutual Information Neural Estimation) [^Belghazi18].

-Also other lower bounds for mutual information got renewed interest such as the Nguyien-Wainwright-Jordan (NWJ) lower bound [^NWJ10].
-Or the more recent noise-contrastive method, the InfoNCE [^NCE10].
+Also other lower bounds for mutual information got renewed interest such as the Nguyien-Wainwright-Jordan (NWJ) lower bound [^NWJ10], and the more recent noise-contrastive method, the InfoNCE [^NCE10].
 In representation learning, these estimators can be used to learn from maximizing feature information in data.
-In communication theory, these estimators can be used to learn for example optimal encoding [^Fritschek19].
-I refer to the overview paper by Poole et al [^Poole19] for a comprehensive overview.
+In communication theory, these estimators can be used to learn, for example, optimal encoding [^Fritschek19].
+I refer to the overview paper by Poole et al. [^Poole19] for a comprehensive overview.

 All these recent bounds rely on lower bounds of mutual information estimated from finite samples.
 Formally, given a sample of size $N$, the algorithm computes a bound $\widehat I_{\mathrm{LB}} \le I(X;Y)$, hoping that it gets close to the true value, by approximating from below.

-However, in practice the bounds MINE, NWJ and others exibit high variance, and estimates fluctuate below AND above the true MI value, seemingly contradicting the theoretical results.
-The InfoNCE bound exibits very low variance but its MI value is limited to $\log N$, where $N$ is the batch size.
+However, in practice the bounds linke MINE, NWJ and others exhibit high variance, and estimates fluctuate below AND above the true MI value, seemingly contradicting the theoretical results.
+The InfoNCE bound exhibits very low variance, but its MI value is limited to $\log N$, where $N$ is the batch size.

-[Note that Poole et al already showed that using Monte-Carlo approximation of the expectation terms in MINE, i.e.
+[Note that Poole et al. already showed that using Monte-Carlo approximation of the expectation terms in MINE, i.e.
 $$
 \mathbb{E}_{p_{XY}}[f_\theta(X,Y)]- \log \mathbb{E}_{p_X p_Y}\!\bigl[e^{f_\theta(X,Y)}\bigr]
 $$,
-yields neither lower nor upper bound due to the nonlinearity(log).]
+yields neither a lower nor an upper bound due to the nonlinearity (log).]

 McAllester and Stratos (2020) showed that this behavior is an inherent **limitation**.
 If an estimator is required to work on arbitrary distributions (i.e., “distribution-free”) and to provide valid lower bounds with high probability (say, with confidence $1 - \delta$),